noman024/ai-tutor/README.md

 - Select a slide deck from converted files for AI Q&A
 - Ask questions to the AI tutor with slide deck context
 - View AI responses with source attribution (slides vs. general knowledge)
+- **See a friendly virtual teacher avatar that reacts to your questions**
+- **Start an interactive teaching session: step through slides, and get AI explanations for each slide**
+- **See slide content highlighted when the AI teacher is explaining (pointing effect)**

 ---